Mixolydian mode chord chart

 A - D - E - A - G - D (A Mixolydian)

-Mixolydian is closed related to Major and Minor keys and the progressions are not often "Mixodydian-specific" so to say.
-The progressions above could also apply to major and minor keys.
+Mixolydian is closely related to Major and Minor keys and the progressions are not often "Mixodydian-specific" so to say.

 Four-note chords in Mixolydian modes